What Are Moles (Animals)?

 - Plant and lawn damage

-For properties that are looking for a one-time solution, Smith’s will implement a mole trapping program that consists of identifying runways, placing traps and then returning to check and re-bait as necessary.
+For properties looking for a one-time solution, Smith’s will implement a mole trapping program that consists of identifying runways, placing traps, and then returning to check and re-bait as necessary.

-For lawns and properties that experience reoccurring mole problems, we offer an annual mole control program.
+We offer an annual mole control program for lawns and properties that experience recurring mole problems.
 A year-round solution, we’ll return regularly to get rid of and prevent moles.

-In addition to our mole trapping, Smith’s provides mole exclusion services and grub control that eliminates their food sources.
+In addition to our mole trapping, Smith’s provides grub control services to eliminate their food sources.

-For effective mole control in the San Francisco Bay and Monterrey Bay areas or for help maintaining a mole-free lawn in Sonoma County, contact Smith’s Pest Management today!
+For effective mole control in the San Francisco Bay and Monterey Bay areas or for help maintaining a mole-free lawn in Sonoma County, contact Smith’s Pest Management today!